-Non-Indigenous fishermen say they are worried about the impact on their businesses if the lobster stock is depleted out of season.
-But Susanna Fuller, the vice president of operations and projects at Nova Scotia–based NGO Oceans North, says that with only 500 traps set out by the Mi’kmaw, this isn’t a conservation concern.
+Non-Indigenous fishermen worry about the impact on their businesses if the lobster stock is depleted out of season.
+But Susanna Fuller, the vice president of operations and projects at Nova Scotia-based NGO Oceans North, says that with only 500 traps set out by the Mi’kmaw, this isn’t a conservation concern.

 “If you compare this to the lobster fishery writ large in Atlantic Canada or in the State of Maine, the traps are a small fraction of the actual effort.
 In Atlantic Canada, we have about 3,000 lobster licenses.
 The average number of traps [per license] is 300.
 So that’s 900,000 traps, and this is far less than that,” she tells Hakai Magazine.

 Though Goodleaf said the response from local Montreal restaurants has been inspiring, she told CTV that “a lot of them don’t actually know where they get their seafood from.”